BOBO1997/osp_solutions/solutions/README.md

 You can also check the previous results by changing the `filename` variable to the name of existing `job_ids_ibmq_jakarta_*.pkl` file.
 Note that in this case, you do not have to run the cells for `execution` function and you can also skip the process to generate `*.pkl` files.

-**Please first use `e2d2_qrem_zne/100step_jakarta.ipynb` to re-execute the solution.
+**Please first use [e2d2_qrem_zne/100step_jakarta.ipynb](https://github.com/BOBO1997/osp_solutions/blob/main/solutions/e2d2_qrem_zne/100step_jakarta.ipynb) to re-execute the solution.
 This will output the result with high fidelity over 0.98.**

-If you want to see the behavior without QREM, please run the file `e2d2_qrem/100step_jakarta.ipynb`.
+To see the behavior without QREM, please run the file [e2d2_qrem/100step_jakarta.ipynb](https://github.com/BOBO1997/osp_solutions/blob/main/solutions/e2d2_qrem/100step_jakarta.ipynb).
 This will also output the result with high fidelity over 0.98.

-If you want to use the initial state other than $|110\rangle$, then please refer to the directories whose names start from `e0d0`.
+To use the initial state other than $|110\rangle$, then please refer to the directories whose names start from `e0d0`.

 ##  Directory Structure